 May is the best month to buy a new mattress at a mattress showroom.
-The industry rolls out its new models in June through September, so they want to clear out the older models in May.
-Memorial Day weekend may be the best time to get a great deal, as it combines the month of May with another peculiar sales time for mattresses — holiday weekends.
+The industry rolls out its new models in June through September, so it wants to clear out the older models in May.
+Memorial Day weekend may be the best time to get a great deal, as it combines the month of May with another peculiar sales time for mattresses—holiday weekends.

 Weekends to Buy

-Retailers tend to have good mattress deals on the long weekends of national holidays —President's Day, the Fourth of July, Labor Day.
-You might even snag good deals on bedding at the same time at January white sales around Martin Luther King Day weekend.
+Retailers tend to have good mattress deals on the long weekends of national holidays—President's Day, the Fourth of July, and Labor Day.
+You might even snag good deals on bedding at the same time at January white sales around Martin Luther King, Jr. Day weekend.